Particular/docs.particular.net/persistence/upgrades/nhibernate-saga-index-fix.md

 ### Checking for duplicate correlation property values

-The following query detects duplicate rows in the saga data table - it requires providing values for `sagaDataTableName` and `correlationPropertyColumnName` variables.
+The following query detects duplicate rows in the saga data table.

+NOTE: It requires providing values for `sagaDataTableName` and `correlationPropertyColumnName` variables.

 Each row in the result set represents a single logical saga instance that was duplicated.
-The first column of the result will show the correlation property value for logical saga instance.
+The first column of the result will show the correlation property value for the logical saga instance.

 #### Microsoft SQL Server